Chat models

 Chat models vs session picking

-Section titled “Chat models vs session picking”The chat-models list sets the shortlist.
+Section titled “Chat models vs session picking”Chat models sets what’s available.
 Session-time picking chooses from it:

 - Agent & model covers